feltjs/felt_mural/README.md

 It provides a proof-of-concept demo for collaborative editing using [felt-server](https://github.com/feltjs/felt-server).
 (TODO link a demo video)

-Longer term, we hope to make this a polished collaborative drawing tool, but for now it's on the backburner and exists only to demonstrate how felt-server can be leveraged by any web frontend, including static sites, to create collaborative experiences scoped to the people in your Felt communities.
+Eventually we hope to make this a polished collaborative drawing tool, but for now it's on the backburner and exists only to demonstrate how felt-server can be leveraged by any web frontend, including static sites, to create collaborative experiences scoped to the people in your Felt communities.